cetorres/ai-buddy/README.md

 ## Build and usage

-To build and run the program, just run:
+You can download the source code and build and run the program:

 ```sh
 $ go build
 $ go install
 $ ai-buddy
 ```

+Or you can just download the latest release binary for your platform from the [Releases page](https://github.com/cetorres/ai-buddy/releases).
+The compressed release file contains the `compiled binary` for your platform, the `patterns` directory, and the `README.md` file.

 ## AI Models APIs